expressjs/expressjs.com/_includes/api/en/4x/router-param.md

 <h3 id='router.param'>router.param(name, callback)</h3>

 Adds callback triggers to route parameters, where `name` is the name of the parameter and `callback` is the callback function.

 The parameters of the callback function are:

-- `req`, the request object
+- `req`, the request object (required).
-- `res`, the response object
+- `res`, the response object (required).
-- `next`, indicating the next middleware function
+- `next`, indicating the next middleware function (required, unless you want to terminate the connection with a response).
-- The value of the `name` parameter
+- The value of the `name` parameter (optional).
-- The name of the parameter
+- The name of the parameter (optional).

 Although `name` is technically optional, using this method without it is deprecated starting with Express v4.11.0 (see below).